QIFEIDKN/STAGATE_Tutorials/source/Installation_pyG.rst

 .. code-block:: python

    scanpy
-   tensorflow==1.15.0
+   pytorch
+   pyG

 The use of the mclust algorithm requires the rpy2 package and the mclust package.
 See https://pypi.org/project/rpy2/ and https://cran.r-project.org/web/packages/mclust/index.html for detail.

+The cell type-aware module has not been supported by STAGATE_pyG yet.

 Installation
 ------------
-Downloading STAGATE code from https://github.com/QIFEIDKN/STGATE
+Downloading STAGATE_pyG code from https://github.com/QIFEIDKN/STGATE_pyG

 .. code-block:: python

-   cd STGATE-main
+   cd STAGATE_pyG-main
    python setup.py build
    python setup.py install

 .. code-block:: python

-   import STAGATE
+   import STAGATE_pyG